PatrickTrentin88/wcet_omt/README.md

              |-- benchmark_N.log

 To modify the experimental conditions (*e.g. change TIMEOUT*), you should edit the `Makefile` within the target benchmark directory.
-Please avoid modifying `Makefile.master`.
+Please avoid changes to the `Makefile.master` file.

 ### TARGETS